filip26/hydrogen-yaml/README.md

 See [What YAML features does StrictYAML remove?](https://hitchdev.com/strictyaml/features-removed/) for more details.

-Presense of a removed feature in an input raises an exception.
+Presence of a removed feature raises an exception.

-## Ignored
+## Ignored Features
 - Directives

+Ignored features are silently removed.
+No exception is thrown.